Jang970/msa-phase-2-software-dev/README.md

 #### Step 7: Run Server (Please use the exact command below)
 `dotnet run --launch-profile "https"`
-This will start the backend server at https://localhost:7276.
+This will start the backend server at https://localhost:7276 and the corresponding swagger at https://localhost:7276/swagger/index.html.
 ### Frontend

 #### Step 1: Navigate to frontend directory in Terminal